mhurd/kubernetes/README.md

 ```bash
 kubectl taint nodes --all node-role.kubernetes.io/master
 ```
-### Setting up Flannel for pod networking instead of weave net
+### Setting up Flannel for pod networking instead of weave net (not tested in latest version!)
 Now we need to modify the flannel config to account for the required arm architecture and to force the correct port for use in the networking (flannel uses the first interface - for master this is the external wlan0 interface which is incorrect).
 Download the flannel yaml locally:
 ```bash
 curl https://raw.githubusercontent.com/coreos/flannel/master/Documentation/kube-flannel.yml >> kube-flannel.yml